Agha Hasan Abedi: Early life and education

-Agha Hasan Abedi was born in Lucknow, British India, to a middle class family with members who served as advisors and courtiers to the Nawab of Awadh.
-He received his master's degree in English literature and a law degree from Lucknow University.
+Agha Hasan Abedi was born in Lucknow, British India, to an Urdu Speaking middle class family with members who served as advisors and courtiers to the Nawab of Awadh.
+He received a master's degree in English literature and a law degree from Lucknow University.
 Abedi migrated to Pakistan after the creation of Pakistan in 1947.

 Career

-Abedi started his career at the age of 24 when he joined Habib Bank Limited.
+Abedi began his career at the age of 24 when he joined Habib Bank Limited.
 In 1959, Abedi founded the United Bank Limited (UBL).
 He was the Founder and the first President.
 Under his stewardship, UBL became the second largest bank in Pakistan.
 Abedi introduced the concept of personalised service and banking support to trade and industry, paying particular attention to the bank's overseas operations.
-One of the first to comprehend the opportunities offered by the oil boom in the Persian Gulf, Abedi pioneered close economic collaboration in the private sector between Pakistan and the United Arab Emirates (UAE).
+One of the first to comprehend the opportunities offered by the oil boom in the Arabian Gulf, Abedi pioneered close economic collaboration in the private sector between Pakistan and the United Arab Emirates (UAE).
 The UAE President, Sheikh Zayed bin Sultan Al Nahyan, extended his patronage to UBL operations both in Pakistan and abroad.

 Bank of Credit and Commerce International

 In 1972, Abedi started the Bank of Credit and Commerce International (BCCI) initially with funding of US$2.5 million only.
-For a decade, it was the fast growing bank in the world.
+For a decade, it was the fastest growing bank in the world.
 At its peak, it operated in more than seventy countries and had about 1.3 million depositors.

 In 1988, he left because of poor health.

 In July 1991, it was found by international regulators that the bank was involved in a massive fraud and money laundering for Colombian drug cartels, Abu Nidal Organization, and Central Intelligence Agency.
 Subsequently, its assets were seized.

 Registered in Luxembourg, the BCCI began its operations from a two-room head office in London.
 It developed into a worldwide banking operation with branches in 72 countries and 16,000 employees.
 Abedi was personally responsible for inducing a large number of Pakistanis into the field of international banking and almost 80 per cent of the BCCI's top executive positions at the head office and in branches in various countries were held by Pakistanis.
 "It was founded by the charismatic Agha Hasan Abedi in 1972, backed by Middle Eastern investors and run mostly by the South Asians."
 Abedi severed his connection with BCCI in 1990 after suffering a heart attack and led a retired life in Karachi until his death due to heart failure at Aga Khan University Hospital, Karachi in 1995.